triplelift-internal/kafka/BALANCED_COOPERATIVE_TASK_ASSIGNOR.md

 ## Overview

-This algorithm provides a fast-converging, balanced task distribution strategy for Kafka Connect in distributed mode using the cooperative rebalancing protocol.
+This algorithm provides a balanced task distribution strategy for Kafka Connect in distributed mode using the cooperative rebalancing protocol.
 It is specifically designed for large-scale, multi-tenant, spot-instance environments where fast convergence and per-consumer fairness are critical.

 **Design Goals:**
-1. **Fast convergence**: Maximum 2 generations to reach perfect balance (vs 3+ with incremental approaches)

 2. **Per-consumer fairness**: Each consumer (connector) must be balanced across all workers
 3. **Global balance**: Total task load balanced across all workers
 4. **Minimal disruption**: Preserves existing assignments when possible (scale-down, task additions)
-5. **Spot-instance optimized**: Handles frequent worker churn efficiently
+5. **Autoscaling & Spot-instance Optimized**: Handles frequent worker scaling/churn efficiently

 ---